 • Notice of force majeure event: The party becoming aware of the force majeure event prepares a written notice describing the event and the likely impact on the project.
-The CMU will review the notice to ensure that the event in question meets the criteria of a force the change in law event from the following perspective:
+The CMU will review the notice to ensure that the event in question meets the criteria of a force majeure event.